 Hugo's Cellar in the iconic Four Queens is a date night staple in Vegas.
 From the menu to the atmosphere, this place takes classic old-style Vegas seriously.
 Hugo's Cellar serves black Angus beef, veal, flown-in-fresh seafood and other classics paired with their award-winning wine list.
 The best part?
 Ladies are greeted with a long-stemmed rose.

 Set in a private spa suite, the Art of Romance Spa package at Waldorf Astoria Las Vegas is the perfect treatment for two.
 After a welcoming foot ritual, the treatment continues with skin softening body exfoliation, a soak in a hydrotherapy tub, and a personalized aromatherapy massage.

-The High Roller at The LINQ is an easy date night win - it is the world's tallest observation wheel, eclipsing the London Eye and Singapore Flyer.
+The High Roller at The LINQ Hotel + Experience is an easy date night win - it is the world's tallest observation wheel, eclipsing the London Eye and Singapore Flyer.
 Each glass-enclosed cabin holds up to 28 people and takes 30 minutes for one revolution.
 You have the option to reserve the whole cabin for a private group, or even just the two of you.

 On the top of any Vegas must-do list is to check out the Bellagio Fountains.
-The fountains are coordinated with music and light and creates an instant romantic vibe.
+The fountains are coordinated with music and light and create an instant romantic vibe.
 This free show is on every 15 minutes—usually starting in the afternoon—but check their schedule to be sure.

 If you two are in the mood to lounge by the pool, the Palazzo is definitely worth checking out.
 This complex boasts stunning fountains, luxurious cabanas, lush landscaping, and more.
 This top-notch pool is just as beautiful as it is relaxing.